neoKushan/compose-on-unraid/content/gettingstarted/your-first-compose.md

 Check that the nginx page is visible at http://yourservername:9080, this is nothing different than what you've done before.

-Now, edit the `docker-compose.yml` file in your favourite text edit (I like VS Code, but any text editor will do).
+Now, edit the `docker-compose.yml` file in your favourite text editor (I like VS Code, but any text editor will do).
 We're going to change the port from `9080` to a different number, `9090`.
 Your file should like like this:

 ```yaml
 version: '3.8'